geekgarage/AnythingAnimal/README.md

 Fully standalone script, is not dependant on any framework

 The goal of this script is to allow players to be animals.
-This is especially great to include people with some sort of disabillity who cant for some reason play normal RP where they need to talk to people
+This is especially great to include people with some sort of disabillity who can't, for some reason, play RP where they need to talk to people.

-The current script doeas the following
+The current script does the following
 - Health regen (Enable/Disable in config)
 - Unlimited stamina (Enable/Disable in config)
 - Animals won't die instantly in water